VEGOILS-Palm retreats after rallying to 4-1/2-month high

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.

-(Reporting by Matthew Chye; Editing by Subhranshu Sahu and Varun H K)
+(Reporting by Matthew Chye; Editing by Subhranshu Sahu, Varun H K and Shailesh Kuber)

 ((Matthew.Chye@thomsonreuters.com;))